-Place on plate, return the grouse pan to the hotplate and add game stock and dry sherry to the pan, scrape the juices off the pan and reduce, season to taste, and pour over the bird.
+Place on a plate, return the grouse pan to the hotplate and add the game stock and dry sherry to the pan, scrape the juices off the pan and reduce, season to taste, and pour over the bird.
 Serve on a crouton, spread with Grouse liver pate, and add bread sauce and game chips.

-“Grouse can be quite expensive, but I do honestly believe it is one of the most delicious things you can eat, and if you are a fan of game, then I think you should eat it at least once a year.
+“Grouse can be quite expensive, but I do honestly believe it is one of the most delicious things you can eat, and if you are a fan of game meats, then I think you should eat it at least once a year.
 We are delighted to have fresh grouse on the menu from 15th August and towards the end of August I believe Grouse is at its very best.”, Baba Hine, Proprietor at Corse Lawn House

 Recipe created by Mrs Hine, adapted by Head Chef Martin Kinahan from Corse Lawn House Hotel